alovajs/alovajs.github.io/docs/tutorial/06-advanced/02-custom/04-server-strategy.md

 title: Server Strategy
 ---

-Server strategy is also called `Server hook`, which is a decorated function of a method instance.
+Server strategy is also called `Server hook`, which is a decorator function that wraps a method instance.

 The following is the specification of server hooks, which receives a method instance and returns a new method instance, so it is very convenient to combine multiple server hooks.